fod/pands-project2021/README.md

 The final distribution plot that will be examined here is the ECDF (REF).
 The plot below was generated using [```seaborn.displot(... kind="ecdf" ...```](https://seaborn.pydata.org/generated/seaborn.displot.html)).

 The ECDF plot plots a function which returns, for any particular value, what proportion of the data lies below that value — it is like a cumulative distribution curve.
 This can give useful insights into the structure of the data that may be less obvious in some of the other distribution plots.
-The faceted plot below shows the ECDF for of the four observed features for each iris variety.
+The faceted plot below shows the ECDF for each of the four observed features for each iris variety.
+Vertical dotted red lines are added at the maximum value for each feature so that the overlap, or region of possible misclassification, can be easily identified.

 <!-- {% ECDF %} -->

 ![ECDF](output/ecdf.png)

 <!-- {% END %} -->

+Examination of the first plot — *Sepal Length* — reveals that all sepal length measurements of *I. versicolor* which are below the maximum sepal length measured on *I. setosa* correspond to a proportion of ~0.4.
+This means that ~40% of *I. versicolor* samples observed are indistinguishable from *I. setosa* based on sepal length alone.
+Similarly, almost 80% of *I. virginica* samples overlap with *I. versicolor* in terms of sepal length.
+Clearly Sepal length is a poor indicator of iris species.

+As

 ## Relationships